davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-22/matthew-12-22-niv.md

 title: "Matthew 12:22 NIV"
 ⬅️: "Matthew 12:21 NIV"
 ➡️: "Matthew 12:23 NIV"
-attribution: "Matthew 12:22 NIV"
 New International Version of: "Matthew 12:22"
-quote: "Then they brought him a demon-possessed man who was blind and mute, and Jesus healed him, so that he could both talk and see."
+verse: "Then they brought him a demon-possessed man who was blind and mute, and Jesus healed him, so that he could both talk and see."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---